proghead00/Aiden-AI-News-App/README.md

 ## I coded the AI scripts on [Alan Studio Code](https://alan.app/) 🤖
 ### *I also included the AI scripts folder in this repository*

-#### N.B. : Do not turn off your pop-ups or Aiden won't be able to read the aarticles
+#### N.B. : Do not turn off your pop-ups in your browser or Aiden won't be able to read the aarticles
 ---
 ![news with aiden (4)](https://user-images.githubusercontent.com/55017730/92018793-3f76e580-ed73-11ea-9a9e-4b9634002836.png)
 ---